top of page

 How to Improve Feed Conversion Ratio

-As we talked about previously FCR helps to evaluate productivity of your animals based on their ability to convert feed into yield.
-But, before making changes to try and improve an animal's FCR it's important to get an accurate FCR base line for the animal and compare it to industry and species averages.
+As we talked about previously FCR helps to evaluate the productivity of your animals based on their ability to convert feed into yield.
+But, before making changes to try and improve an animal's FCR it's important to get an accurate FCR baseline for the animal and compare it to industry and species averages.

-• Monitor and track body condition score to help determine animal health.
+• Monitor and track body condition scores to help determine animal health.

 • Regularly monitor animal health and stay current on vaccinations.